 Exercise Ideas for 13-18 Year Olds

 Historically there has been a a steady downward trend in fitness levels at this age, although recently this has leveled off.
-See this article about how the levels of overweight children in America have reached a plateau in recent years.
+We previously published a post discussing how, in recent years levels of overweight children in America begun to plateau, however childhood obesity has more than doubled in children and quadrupled in adolescents in the past 30 years.
 Developmentally, teens can learn any activity that they enjoy non-competitive to non-competitive sports and recreation such as organized team sports, skateboarding, in-line skating, rock climbing, and weight training.

 Teenagers should follow the guidelines of exercising at least three times per week for at least 30 minutes each session.
 Teens may go through periods of awkwardness and decreased coordination due to the physical changes of their body during puberty.
 Appropriate warm-up, stretching, and proper equipment can help to avoid injury.